 They are efficient at relieving the symptoms of the disorder for which they are taken, but vasodilators can come with many minor side effects relating to their action on the circulation.

-At the start of treatment headaches and flushing are a common complaint, and because of the lowered blood pressure it is possible to suffer from dizziness and fainting which can also occur.
+At the start of treatment headaches and flushing are common complaints, and because of the lowered blood pressure, it is possible to suffer from dizziness and fainting which can also occur.
 It is possible to suffer from a swelling of the feet and ankles due to the dilation of the blood vessels which may cause a fluid build-up.

-Listed below a number of the most common medications used to Improve blood flow.
-Highlighted medication will open in a new window
+Listed below a number of the most common medications used to improve blood flow.